Key Breed Facts

 Average Cost to keep/care for a Boxer

-Boxers are high energy dogs that are often described as exuberant, extrovert while at the same time being known as the clowns of the dog world.
+Boxers are high energy dogs and are often described as being exuberant, extrovert while at the same time being the clowns of the dog world.
+They love being entertained and to entertain with their silly dances and fun-loving outlook to life.
 If there is one thing a Boxer is not, it's a couch potato.
-These dogs are renowned for their loyalty and the fact they are fun-loving characters.
-It is said that once a person has owned a Boxer, they would never dream of having another breed of dog in their lives.
+These dogs are extremely loyal and the fact they are so outgoing by nature it means they are great fun to have around.
+It is said that once a person has owned a Boxer, they would never dream of sharing their home with another breed of dog.

-The breed originates from Germany where they were bred as working dogs and it's believed Boxers boast an ancestry that includes the Bulldog and Great Dane.
-Their name comes from a German word "beisser" which was corrupted to Bullenbeisser which translated means "bull biter".
+The breed originates from Germany where they were bred as working dogs and it's believed that Boxers boasts having several well-known and loved breeds in their ancestry.
+This includes the Bulldog and Great Dane.
+Their name comes from a German word "beisser" which was corrupted to Bullenbeisser which translated to English means "bull biter".
 Boxers are exceptional watchdogs even in a home environment and are very quick to let their owners know if there are any strangers or people about.

 The Boxer has consistently been a popular choice of family pet for many years not only here in the UK, but elsewhere in the world and for good reason.
-They are loyal, fun-loving and extremely good with children of all ages always ready to join in a game with as much gusto as you would hope for from a family pet.
-In short, the Boxer is a true and much loved all rounder.
+They are loyal, fun-loving, extremely good with children of all ages and they are always ready to join in a game with as much gusto as you would hope for from a reliable, loving and comical family pet.
+In short, the Boxer is a true and much-loved all-rounder.